eaton/angrylittletree/_posts/2013-03-06-ink-stained-wretches.md

 ---
 layout:post
-summary journalist balks at working for free, and we all learn a valuable lesson about the 'glamour' of freelancing. title:Ink Stained Wretches
+summary:A journalist balks at working for free, and we all learn a valuable lesson about the glamour of freelancing. title:Ink Stained Wretches
 ---